laravel/docs/pennant.md

 After publishing Pennant's assets, its configuration file will be located at `config/pennant.php`.
 This configuration file allows you to select the default driver and configure the individual drivers.

-<a name="defining-features"></a>
+<a name="creating-features"></a>
-## Defining Features
+## Creating Features

-A feature definition is simply a Closure that returns the initial value for the specific feature.
+A feature is a Closure that returns the initial value for the specific feature.
 Typically, features are defined in a service provider using the `Feature` facade.
-The Closure will be passed the "scope" for the feature flag check, which would commonly be the current user.
+The Closure will be passed the "scope" for the feature check, which would commonly be the currently authenticated user.

 In this example, we will define a feature for rolling out a new API implementation incrementally to our application's users.